godzilla-reject/Mage-Metal_Backup/Player-Facing Rules/Items and Equipment/Equipment Catalog/Equipment/Cybernetic/Cyber-Arm.md

 |  **Heft**  | `=this.Heft` lbs  |
 | **Traits** |      [[Cybernetic]], [[Integrated]]             |
 > ###### *Description*
 > This fully-machine arm is meant to replace an appendage that has been lost or otherwise discarded.
 It is just as functional as a normal arm, but gives the user a weakness to [[Electric]] effects, like all cybernetics do.
-Cyber-arms can be fit with up to *two* upgrades, typically in the form of something like an [[Integrated Weapon]].
+Cyber-arms can be fit with up to *two* upgrades, typically in the form of something like a [[Sub-Dermal Self-Integrated Weaponry Holster]].